pnp/powershell/documentation/Move-PnPPageComponent.md

 ```

 ## DESCRIPTION
-Moves a Client-Side Component to a different location on the page.
+Moves a component to a different location on the page.
 Notice that the sections and or columns need to be present before moving the component.

 ## EXAMPLES